polca/premise/README.md

 Introduction
 ============

-**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 cutoff** database with the output results of the **REMIND IAM**, in order to produce life cycle inventories under future policy scenarios for any year between 2005 and 2150.
+**rmnd-lca** allows to align the life cycle inventories contained in the **ecoinvent 3.5 and 3.6 cutoff** databases with the output results of the **REMIND IAM**, in order to produce life cycle inventories under future policy scenarios for any year between 2005 and 2150.

-In the latest version, this includes:
+In the current version, this includes:
 * electricity generation: alignment of regional electricity production mixes as well as efficiencies for a number of electricity production technologies, including Carbon Capture and Storage technologies.